Claiming through HMRC's Coronavirus Job Retention Scheme

 Acas is not able to advise on these schemes.

-- in England, see Local Restrictions Support Grant scheme on GOV.UK
+- in England, see financial support for businesses on GOV.UK

 Financial support if you're self-employed